Aurore54F/DoubleX/README.md

 ```
 python3 src/doublex.py -cs 'CONTENT_SCRIPT' -bp 'BACKGROUND_PAGE' --manifest 'CUSTOM_MANIFEST_PATH'
 ```

+For performance reasons, you can generate the PDGs of the content script and background page beforehand.
+In this case, see the README in `src/pdg_js` and call the function `src/vulnerability_detection/analyze_extension` with 1) the path of the content script's PDG, 2) the path of the background page's PDG, and 3) the attribute `pdg` with the value True.

 Note: DoubleX can also analyze Firefox extensions (i.e., not Chromium-based).
 In this case, add the parameter `--not-chrome`:
 ```